emberrett/ActiveDirectoryLostClientLocator/README.md

 <br>-IPv4 (IPv4 Address)
 <br>-OS (Operating System)

-The results are sorted by Status, the LastLogon
+The results are sorted by Status, then LastLogon.